 Here are a few pics and videos of my Ocean Kayak Prowler Elite 4.5.

-The following two videos were taken on my very first outing in this kayak way back in 2010.
+The following video was taken on my very first outing in this kayak way back in 2010.

 Here’s a few pics of this fishing kayak taken just before launch.